Required Licenses

 Local Business Permits

-- Zoning Permit: Ensures that the business location complies with local zoning laws.
-Requires submission of a site plan and approval from the zoning board.
+- Zoning Permit: Confirms that the business location complies with local zoning laws for commercial operations.